Rani Padmini: Malik Muhammad Jayasi's Padmavat (1540 CE)

 Sometime later, Ratan Sen learned from a messenger bird that his first wife — Nagmati — is longing for him back in Chittor.
 Ratan Sen decided to return to Chittor, with his new wife Padmavati, his 16,000 followers and their 16,000 companions.
 During the journey, the Ocean God punished Ratan Sen for having excessive pride in winning over the world's most beautiful woman: everyone except Ratan Sen and Padmavati was killed in a storm.
 Padmavati was marooned on the island of Lacchmi, the daughter of the Ocean God.
 Ratan Sen was rescued by the Ocean God.
 Lacchmi decided to test Ratan Sen's love for Padmavati.
 She disguised herself as Padmavati, and appeared before Ratan Sen, but the king was not fooled.
 The Ocean god and Lacchmi then reunited Ratan Sen with Padmavati, and rewarded them with gifts.
 With these gifts, Ratan Sen arranged a new retinue at Puri, and returned to Chittor with Padmavati.

 At Chittor, a rivalry developed between Ratan Sen's two wives, Nagmati and Padmavati.
 Sometime later, Ratan Sen banished a Brahmin courtier named Raghav Chetan for fraud.
-Raghav Chetan went to the court of Alauddin Khalji, the Sultan of Delhi, and told him about the exceptionally beautiful Padmavati.
+Raghav went to the court of Alauddin Khalji, the Sultan of Delhi, and told him about the exceptionally beautiful Padmavati.
 Alauddin decided to obtain Padmavati, and besieged Chittor.
 Ratan Sen agreed to offer him tribute but refused to give away Padmavati.
-After failing to conquer to the Chittor fort, Alauddin feigned a peace treaty with Ratan Sen. He deceitfully captured Ratan Sen and took him to Delhi.
+After failing to conquer the Chittor fort, Alauddin feigned a peace treaty with Ratan Sen. He deceitfully captured Ratan Sen and took him to Delhi.
 Padmavati sought help from Ratan Sen's loyal feudatories Gora and Badal, who reached Delhi with their followers, disguised as Padmavati and her female companions.
 They rescued Ratan Sen; Gora was killed fighting the Delhi forces, while Ratan Sen and Badal reached Chittor safely.

 Meanwhile, Devpal, the Rajput king of Chittor's neighbour Kumbhalner, had also become infatuated with Padmavati.
 While Ratan Sen was imprisoned in Delhi, he proposed marriage to Padmavati through an emissary.
 When Ratan Sen returned to Chittor, he decided to punish Devpal for this insult.
 In the ensuing single combat, Devpal and Ratan Sen killed each other.
 Meanwhile, Alauddin invaded Chittor once again, to obtain Padmavati.
 Facing a certain defeat against Alauddin, Nagmati and Padmavati along with other women of Chittor committed suicide by mass self-immolation (jauhar) in order to avoid being captured and to protect their honor.
 The men of Chittor fought to death against Alauddin, who acquired nothing but an empty fortress after his victory.
 Khalji's imperial ambitions are defeated by Ratansen and Padmavati because they refused to submit and instead annihilated themselves.